About the Journal

 A bilingual open-access publication, Ciencias Marinas (CM) is an international peer-reviewed journal that contains original research findings in all areas of marine science.
 It is published quarterly by the Autonomous University of Baja California, Mexico, and all its contents are publicly available on our journal website.
 Though a limited number of copies are still printed, the journal is mainly distributed in its electronic format.

-CM was launched in 1973 as an academic project aimed to entice local researchers to publicly disclose their findings by adopting the culture of peer-review publishing.
-This academic project evolved into an international journal after receiving papers from researchers in the United States and, eventually, other parts of the world.
-Because of this diversity in authorship, issues were initially published in either Spanish or English, and occasionally in both languages.
-In 1984 CM included both language versions of all its contents, and it then became the fully bilingual journal it still is today.
+CM was conceived in 1973 as part of an academic project aimed to entice local researchers to publicly disclose their findings by adopting the culture of peer-review publishing.
+This academic project evolved into an international journal after accepting papers from researchers in the United States and, eventually, other parts of the world.
+Because of the diversity in authorship, CM issues were initially published in either Spanish or English, and occasionally in both languages.
+It was not until 1984 when CM included both language versions of all its contents, and it then became the fully bilingual journal it still is today.
 At CM we believe our inclusive format allows us not only to address a wider range of submissions from international authors but also to make published findings available to a wider international audience.

 All manuscripts submitted for consideration in CM undergo a blind peer-review process.
 The peer-review process is designed to ensure all published material is grounded on sound original science.
 It should enrich scientific discussion with positive feedback.
 CM encourages and enforces positive, impartial, and respectful feedback from reviewers to authors and from authors to reviewers.